YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    ....+++++
    +++++

-  pub  2048R/BDA0E521  created: 2014-12-05  expires: never       usage: SC
+  pub  2048R/BDA0E521  created: 2018-01-22  expires: never       usage: SC
-  trust: ultimate      validity: ultimate sub  2048R/6403B065  created: 2014-12-05  expires: never       usage: E
+  trust: ultimate      validity: ultimate sub  2048R/6403B065  created: 2018-01-22  expires: never       usage: E
   [ultimate] (1).
-Phil Keyuser (Demo for GT.M Workshop) <phil.keyuser@gt.m>
+Ken Keyuser (Demo for Acculturation) <ken.keyuser@yottadb>

   gpg> save
   gtmuser@philadelphia:~$

-Export the Helen public key.
-In practice, you would need to export it and transfer it to Phil.
+Export the Mary public key.
+In practice, you would need to export it and transfer it to Ken.

 .. parsed-literal::
-   gtmuser@philadelphia:~$ gpg --armor --output helen.publickey.txt --export helen.keymaster@gt.m
+   gtmuser@philadelphia:~$ gpg --armor --output mary.publickey.txt --export mary.keymaster@yottadb
-   gtmuser@philadelphia:~$ ls -l helen.publickey.txt
+   gtmuser@philadelphia:~$ ls -l mary.publickey.txt
-   -rw-rw-r-- 1 gtmuser gtmuser 1743 Dec  5 06:18 helen.publickey.txt
+   -rw-rw-r-- 1 gtmuser gtmuser 1743 Jan 22 15:25 helen.publickey.txt
    gtmuser@philadelphia:~$

-Phil should similarly export his public key.
+Ken should similarly export his public key.

 .. parsed-literal::
-   gtmuser@philadelphia:~$ gpg --armor --output phil.publickey.txt --export phil.keyuser@gt.m
+   gtmuser@philadelphia:~$ gpg --armor --output ken.publickey.txt --export ken.keyuser@yottadb
-   gtmuser@philadelphia:~$ ls -l phil.publickey.txt
+   gtmuser@philadelphia:~$ ls -l ken.publickey.txt
-   -rw-rw-r-- 1 gtmuser gtmuser 1735 Dec  5 06:21 phil.publickey.txt
+   -rw-rw-r-- 1 gtmuser gtmuser 1735 Jan  22 15:30 ken.publickey.txt
    gtmuser@philadelphia:~$

-Helen should import Phil's public key.
+Mary should import Ken's public key.

 .. parsed-literal::
-   gtmuser@philadelphia:~$ gpg --import phil.publickey.txt
+   gtmuser@philadelphia:~$ gpg --import ken.publickey.txt
-   gpg: key BDA0E521: public key "Phil Keyuser (Demo for GT.M Workshop) <phil.keyuser@gt.m>" imported
+   gpg: key BDA0E521: public key "Ken Keyuser (Demo for Acculturation) <ken.keyuser@yottadb>" imported
    gpg: Total number processed: 1
    gpg:               imported: 1  (RSA: 1)
    gtmuser@philadelphia:~$

-And Phil should likewise import Helen's public key.
+And Ken should likewise import Mary's public key.

 .. parsed-literal::
-   gtmuser@philadelphia:~$ gpg --import helen.publickey.txt
+   gtmuser@philadelphia:~$ gpg --import mary.publickey.txt
-   gpg: key A863791B: public key "Helen Keymaster (Demo for GT.M Workshop) <helen.keymaster@gt.m>" imported
+   gpg: key A863791B: public key "Mary Keymaster (Demo for Acculturation) <mary.keymaster@yottadb>" imported
    gpg: Total number processed: 1
    gpg:               imported: 1  (RSA: 1)
    gtmuser@philadelphia:~$

-This completes the key exchange required for Helen to later securely transmit to Phil the key to the symmetric cipher.
-Alternatively, Helen and Phil may both also upload their public keys to a keyserver such as pgp.mit.edu for anyone who might need their public keys.
+This completes the key exchange required for Mary to later securely transmit to Ken the key to the symmetric cipher.
+Alternatively, Mary and Ken may both also upload their public keys to a keyserver such as pgp.mit.edu for anyone who might need their public keys.
 They should directly exchange their public key fingerprints over a different channel, such as a fax or phone call, in order to protect themselves against “man in the middle” attacks.

-Helen can now manually generate a 32-byte key for the symmetric cipher, but it is better to use a truly random key using GPG or other tool (for example, http://www.random.org).
+Mary can now manually generate a 32-byte key for the symmetric cipher, but it is better to use a truly random key using GPG or other tool (for example, http://www.random.org).
 If you have not installed the haveged package, you may want to use gpg -gen-random 1 32 instead to avoid depleting the entropy in your system.
-This key is then encrypted with the Phil public key and signed with the Helen private key.
+This key is then encrypted with the Ken public key and signed with the Mary private key.
 Then push the key to the guest.

 .. parsed-literal::
-   gtmuser@philadelphia:~$ gpg --gen-random 2 32 | gpg --encrypt --recipient phil.keyuser@gt.m --sign --armor >gtm_workshop_key.txt
+   gtmuser@philadelphia:~$ gpg --gen-random 2 32 | gpg --encrypt --recipient ken.keyuser@yottadb --sign --armor >gtm_workshop_key.txt

    You need a passphrase to unlock the secret key for
-   user: "Helen Keymaster (Demo for GT.M Workshop) <helen.keymaster@gt.m>" 2048-bit RSA key, ID 40736E89, created 2009-12-15
+   user: "Mary Keymaster (Demo for Acculturation) <mary.keymaster@yottadb>" 2048-bit RSA key, ID 40736E89, created 2009-12-15

    Enter passphrase:

    gpg: 95884D50: There is no assurance this key belongs to the named user

-   pub  2048R/95884D50 2009-12-15 Phil Keyuser (Demo for GT.M Workshop) <phil.keyuser@gt.m>
+   pub  2048R/95884D50 2009-12-15 Ken Keyuser (Demo for Acculturation) <ken.keyuser@yottadb>
     Primary key fingerprint: 6DDA 1679 8BE6 E3A3 67B7  16B7 6F1B DEC1 72DF CE93
           Subkey fingerprint: 190E A578 8C8C 380E DEB1  7862 55B8 5E61 9588 4D50